samoumagombah/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a script that reverse its input
+Create a script that takes a list of words as input and prints only words that appear exactly once